Harbour Solutions: 2009 breakdown

-However repeated breakdowns of the system in 2008 resulted in regular beach closures again and complaints about foul odours and sewage filled basements.
-A massive failure of the central plant in January 2009 caused raw sewage to again be poured into the Harbour.
+Repeated breakdowns of the system in 2008 resulted in regular beach closures again and complaints about foul odours and sewage filled basements.
+A series of technical failures caused a massive failure of the Halifax plant in January 2009, leading to raw sewage being discharged into the harbour.

-The 2009 breakdown was caused by what Tim Bousquet of The Coast called "a perfect storm" of technical errors.
 A Nova Scotia Power electrical outage spurred a technician to activate two backup generators to maintain operation of the plant, but the electrical load was unevenly distributed between the two generators and one became overloaded and failed.
 A floodgate, designed to close in emergencies to isolate the plant's "wet well" from the deep pipe feeding sewage to the plant, was powered by the overloaded generator.
 A switch designed to allow the second generator to power the floodgate happened to fail.
 Owing to the failed generator, only one of the four sewage pumps could convey sewage out of the wet well, and the volume of sewage began to rise, shorting out the electrical junction boxes placed above the pumps.
 With the floodgate jammed partially open and all four pumps inoperable, the 85-foot-deep wet well filled with sewage.
 The electrical control room above the wet well then also filled with sewage, destroying all the equipment there.

 The incident brought criticism from the federal government and the public, and city officials promised to get the plant back online by Spring 2010.
 On June 25, 2010, the Halifax Wastewater Treatment Plant was returned to full operation, and it was announced that Black Rock Beach and Dingle Park Beach would be safe for swimming again.